 10 Step Guide to Getting Divorced in Australia

-We have put together a basic guide to key things to know when considering a divorce or separation.
+We have put together a basic guide to key things to know when considering a divorce in Australia or separation.

 1. Understanding Divorce in Australia

-• No-Fault Divorce: Australia operates on a “no-fault” divorce system, meaning that the only ground for divorce is the irretrievable breakdown of the marriage, demonstrated by 12 months of separation.
+• No-Fault Divorce: Australia operates on a “no-fault” divorce system, meaning that the only ground for divorced in Australia is the irretrievable breakdown of the marriage, demonstrated by 12 months of separation.

 • Eligibility: You or your spouse must be an Australian citizen, resident, or regard Australia as your permanent home to apply for a divorce.